Alton (CDP), New Hampshire

-Alton is a census-designated place (CDP) and the main village in the town of Alton in Belknap County, New Hampshire, United States.
+Alton is a census-designated place (CDP) and the main village in the town of Alton, New Hampshire, United States.
 The population was 499 at the 2020 census, compared to 5,894 in the entire town of Alton.

 Geography

 The center of the CDP is at the junction of New Hampshire Routes 11 and 140 in the south-central part of the town of Alton, about 1 mi south of the southern tip of Lake Winnipesaukee at Alton Bay.
 The Alton CDP borders include the Merrymeeting River to the south, New Hampshire Route 28 to the east, Wilbert Way and Barr Road to the north, and an unnamed lake along the Merrymeeting River to the west.
 Route 28 leads north 11 mi to Wolfeboro and southwest 13 mi to Pittsfield, Route 11 leads southeast 17 mi to Rochester and northwest 20 mi to Laconia, and Route 140 leads west 12 mi to Gilmanton.

 According to the United States Census Bureau, the CDP has a total area of 1.3 km2, of which 1.2 km2 are land and 0.1 sqkm, or 6.77%, are water.